Vanguard America (VA)

 - VA spreads their hateful propaganda via the internet and by distributing fliers, posters, and stickers.

-- VA is particularly focused on recruiting young men and has engaged in unprecedented outreach efforts to attract students on American college campuses.
+- VA is particularly focused on recruiting young men and has engaged in outreach efforts to attract students on American college campuses.

 - VA has participated in white supremacist rallies and protests around the country.